$2.73 EPS Expected for United States Steel Co. (NYSE:X) This Quarter

-Equities research analysts expect United States Steel Co.
-(NYSE:X) to report earnings of $2.73 per share for the current quarter, according to Zacks.
-Two analysts have made estimates for United States Steel’s earnings.
+Equities research analysts predict that United States Steel Co.
+(NYSE:X) will announce earnings per share (EPS) of $2.73 for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for United States Steel’s earnings.
 The lowest EPS estimate is $1.44 and the highest is $3.95.
-United States Steel reported earnings per share of ($2.67) in the same quarter last year, which would indicate a positive year over year growth rate of 202.2%.
-The company is scheduled to report its next quarterly earnings results on Thursday, July 29th.
+United States Steel posted earnings per share of ($2.67) during the same quarter last year, which suggests a positive year-over-year growth rate of 202.2%.
+The firm is expected to issue its next earnings results on Thursday, July 29th.

-On average, analysts expect that United States Steel will report full-year earnings of $6.85 per share for the current fiscal year, with EPS estimates ranging from $3.80 to $10.97.
-For the next financial year, analysts expect that the firm will post earnings of $1.39 per share, with EPS estimates ranging from $0.65 to $2.00.
-Zacks Investment Research’s EPS averages are an average based on a survey of research firms that cover United States Steel.
+According to Zacks, analysts expect that United States Steel will report full-year earnings of $6.85 per share for the current fiscal year, with EPS estimates ranging from $3.80 to $10.97.
+For the next year, analysts anticipate that the firm will report earnings of $1.39 per share, with EPS estimates ranging from $0.65 to $2.00.
+Zacks’ earnings per share calculations are an average based on a survey of sell-side analysts that that provide coverage for United States Steel.

-United States Steel (NYSE:X) last released its earnings results on Thursday, April 29th.
-The basic materials company reported $1.08 earnings per share for the quarter, beating analysts’ consensus estimates of $0.91 by $0.17.
-The business had revenue of $3.66 billion during the quarter, compared to the consensus estimate of $3.88 billion.
-United States Steel had a negative net margin of 16.25% and a negative return on equity of 18.78%.
+United States Steel (NYSE:X) last issued its quarterly earnings data on Thursday, April 29th.
+The basic materials company reported $1.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.91 by $0.17.
+United States Steel had a negative return on equity of 13.05% and a negative net margin of 6.41%.
+The business had revenue of $3.66 billion for the quarter, compared to the consensus estimate of $3.88 billion.

-In related news, CFO Christine S. Breves sold 24,282 shares of the business’s stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $25.54, for a total transaction of $620,162.28.
-Following the sale, the chief financial officer now owns 203,972 shares of the company’s stock, valued at $5,209,444.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP James E. Bruno sold 30,000 shares of United States Steel stock in a transaction that occurred on Monday, March 29th.
-The shares were sold at an average price of $25.00, for a total transaction of $750,000.00.
-Over the last ninety days, insiders have sold 88,430 shares of company stock worth $2,109,816.
-Insiders own 1.70% of the company’s stock.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 9th.
+Shareholders of record on Monday, May 10th will be given a $0.01 dividend.
+The ex-dividend date of this dividend is Friday, May 7th.
+This represents a $0.04 annualized dividend and a yield of 0.15%.
+United States Steel’s payout ratio is -0.86%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Crossmark Global Holdings Inc. grew its holdings in shares of United States Steel by 2.5% during the first quarter.
-Crossmark Global Holdings Inc. now owns 21,660 shares of the basic materials company’s stock valued at $567,000 after buying an additional 530 shares during the last quarter.
-Profund Advisors LLC increased its holdings in United States Steel by 6.0% in the 4th quarter.
-Profund Advisors LLC now owns 12,644 shares of the basic materials company’s stock worth $212,000 after buying an additional 715 shares in the last quarter.
-Dynamic Advisor Solutions LLC grew its stake in shares of United States Steel by 3.1% in the first quarter.
-Dynamic Advisor Solutions LLC now owns 28,346 shares of the basic materials company’s stock worth $742,000 after acquiring an additional 864 shares during the period.
-Meeder Asset Management Inc. raised its holdings in shares of United States Steel by 77.9% during the first quarter.
-Meeder Asset Management Inc. now owns 2,014 shares of the basic materials company’s stock valued at $53,000 after purchasing an additional 882 shares during the last quarter.
-Finally, Harbor Investment Advisory LLC lifted its position in United States Steel by 287.9% during the first quarter.
-Harbor Investment Advisory LLC now owns 1,280 shares of the basic materials company’s stock valued at $33,000 after purchasing an additional 950 shares during the period.
-60.36% of the stock is currently owned by hedge funds and other institutional investors.
+In other news, SVP Scott D. Buckiso sold 25,000 shares of the business’s stock in a transaction on Tuesday, March 23rd.
+The stock was sold at an average price of $21.17, for a total transaction of $529,250.00.
+Following the completion of the sale, the senior vice president now owns 133,345 shares in the company, valued at $2,822,913.65.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CFO Christine S. Breves sold 24,282 shares of the business’s stock in a transaction on Monday, April 5th.
+The stock was sold at an average price of $25.54, for a total value of $620,162.28.
+Following the sale, the chief financial officer now owns 203,972 shares of the company’s stock, valued at approximately $5,209,444.88.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 88,430 shares of company stock valued at $2,109,816.
+Corporate insiders own 1.20% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 9th.
-Investors of record on Monday, May 10th will be paid a $0.01 dividend.
-This represents a $0.04 dividend on an annualized basis and a yield of 0.17%.
-The ex-dividend date is Friday, May 7th.
-United States Steel’s payout ratio is currently 44.44%.
+Several hedge funds have recently added to or reduced their stakes in X. Principal Financial Group Inc. increased its holdings in United States Steel by 39.4% in the first quarter.
+Principal Financial Group Inc. now owns 910,912 shares of the basic materials company’s stock valued at $23,839,000 after purchasing an additional 257,306 shares during the last quarter.
+Cim Investment Mangement Inc. bought a new stake in United States Steel in the first quarter valued at about $247,000.
+Meridian Wealth Partners LLC bought a new stake in United States Steel in the first quarter valued at about $27,000.
+Eaton Vance Management bought a new stake in United States Steel in the first quarter valued at about $75,000.
+Finally, Luminus Management LLC increased its holdings in United States Steel by 904.6% in the first quarter.
+Luminus Management LLC now owns 1,160,045 shares of the basic materials company’s stock valued at $30,358,000 after purchasing an additional 1,044,572 shares during the last quarter.
+Institutional investors own 51.11% of the company’s stock.

 United States Steel Corporation produces and sells flat-rolled and tubular steel products primarily in North America and Europe.
 It operates through three segments: North American Flat-Rolled (Flat-Rolled), U. S. Steel Europe (USSE), and Tubular Products (Tubular).
 The Flat-Rolled segment offers slabs, strip mill plates, sheets and tin mill products, as well as all iron ore and coke.